bashrc2/epicyon/code-of-conduct.md

 ## No synthetically generated content

-Changes created using generative AI tooling (such as Claude, CodeConductor, Devin or CoPilot) will not be accepted.
+Changes created using generative AI tooling (such as Claude, Cursor, CodeConductor, Devin or CoPilot) will not be accepted.

 ## Raising concerns